Sintra-Portugal.com

 Sintra has a pretty town centre

-A day trip to Sintra can cost a lot less, especially if you're happy to walk and focus on exploring the historic centre, instead of the major sights.
-For a guide to the free sights of Sintra and a budget-friendly day trip please, read this guide.
+A day trip to Sintra can cost significantly less for visitors who choose to walk between sights and focus on exploring the historic centre rather than entering every paid monument.
+For a guide to the free sights of Sintra and a budget-friendly day trip, read this guide..

 Castelo dos Mouros views